TwoFistedJustice/square-pie/docs/square_catalog_object_classes_table.md

-#Square Catalog Items - current as of Version 2021-07-21
+# Square Catalog Items - current as of Version 2021-07-21

-###These tables are arranged to help us understand how to implement, NOT to model Square's data structure.
+## These tables are arranged to help us understand how to implement, NOT to model Square's data structure

 [Tables based on Square Docs for Catalog Object](https://developer.squareup.com/reference/square/enums/CatalogObjectType)

-###Observations
+### Observations

 - CatalogObjects get nested inside each other